Advertiser Disclosure

 Hopefully, by the time you enter retirement, you’ve managed to pay off things like your mortgage, your car and any other outstanding debts that may have been trailing you.
 Often, retirees have less income to spend in their golden years, but that is also matched by the fact that folks over the age of 65 typically having fewer bills to pay.

-As reported by the Consumer Expenditure Surveys via the U.S. Bureau of Labor Statistics, the average retiree in the 65-74 age bracket spends approximately $5,429 per month — that’s approximately $65,149 per year.
+As reported by the Consumer Expenditure Surveys via the U.S. Bureau of Labor Statistics, the average retiree in the 65-to-74 age bracket spends approximately $5,429 per month — that’s approximately $65,149 per year.
 That $65,149 covers everything from housing costs to dining and recreation to medical costs (which is typically the only elderly spending that increases, with retirees between 65 and 74 spending roughly $8,000 yearly on healthcare).

 Overall, costs tend to decrease as retirees age, with those who are 75 or older spending around $4,419 monthly, or $53,028 per year.
 Even with a slight uptick in medical bills, spending on things like transportation and entertainment continues to decrease as a retiree approaches 80.